India-UAE trade pact to create huge job opportunities, boost economy: Piyush Goyal

 “So my sense is that this will give a big boost to economic growth, to jobs.
 And the opportunities it opens not only in the UAE, but in the larger ground for the African region.
 (It) should significantly give a bump up to the Indian economy as well,” Goyal said.

-He added that the pact would not only open doors for Indian businesses to UAE but also to other countries as UAE is a transit point for large parts of Africa, CIS (Commonwealth of Independent States) countries, and the Gulf region.
+He added that the pact would not only open doors for Indian businesses to the UAE but also to other countries as well as UAE is a transit point for large parts of Africa, CIS (Commonwealth of Independent States) countries, and the Gulf region.

 CIS countries include Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, and Tajikistan.